bergoid/gt/README.rst

       property in .git/config is set to the repo created on the remote location.

-  6. The script 'gtcommit' is called to clean up the CWD, add the entire git working tree to the staging area and commit it with the message 'First commit'.
+  6. The script 'gtcommit' is called to add the entire git working tree to the staging area (option '-A') and commit it with the message 'First commit'.

   7. The first commit is pushed to the origin repository.